opendocsg/slw-judgments-backfill/2001_SGHC_219/report.md

 **_The first issue_**

-The test to be used to determine novelty and inventive step has been twice ruled on by the Court of Appeal, in both **Merck & Co Inc v Pharmaforte Singapore** [2000] 3 SLR 717 and **Genelabs Diagnostics v Institut Pasteur** [2001] 1 SLR 121.
+The test to be used to determine novelty and inventive step has been twice ruled on by the Court of Appeal, in both **Merck & Co Inc v Pharmaforte Singapore** <span class="citation">[2000] 3 SLR 717</span> and **Genelabs Diagnostics v Institut Pasteur** <span class="citation">[2001] 1 SLR 121</span>.

 The High Court, in hearing the case, will have to decide the issue in accordance with these decisions.
-In **Re Price Arthur Leolin QC** [1998] 3 SLR 782 at [para ]16, I made it clear that once there is a precedent binding the High Court, the High Court, in hearing the case, will have to rule in accordance with that precedent.
+In **Re Price Arthur Leolin QC** <span class="citation">[1998] 3 SLR 782</span> at [para ]16, I made it clear that once there is a precedent binding the High Court, the High Court, in hearing the case, will have to rule in accordance with that precedent.
 In such circumstances, the first issue posed no complexity.

 **_The second issue_**